partrita/DataAnalysis-w-AI-course/README.md

 ## Week01: LLM Review

+What are LLMs, how is the magic happening.
+A non-technical brief intro.
+How to work with LLMs?
+Plus ideas on applications.
+Includes suggested readings, podcasts, and vids to listen to.

 [Content](/week01)

 ## Week02: Documenting data and code.

-Learn how to write a clear and professional README
+Learn how to write a clear and professional code and data documentation.
+LLMs are great help once you know the basics.

 Case study: World Values Survey (WVS)